mapete94/practice/readme.md

-This is just me practicing some codility problems
+This is just me practicing some coding problems